-Continuing on from Part 1a, in which I have examined the changing function of musical notation through history and the dualisms it has created between the composer and performer, the score and performance, the objective and subjective performance, as well as the shifting ideology in music, in this post I will write about the technical factors that influence the interpretation and actualization of musical score, including analysis, instinct, expression, memorization and physicality, while also including some other circumstantial considerations that can affect the process.
+Continuing on from Part 1a, in which I have examined the changing function of musical notation through history and the dualities it has created between the composer and performer, the score and performance, the objective and subjective performance, as well as the shifting ideology in music; in this post I will write about the technical factors that influence the interpretation and actualization of musical score.
+This includes the analysis, instinct, expression, memorization and physicality, as well as some other circumstantial considerations that can affect the process.

-To begin, resulting from the dualisms that have surfaced with the shifting function of musical notation, the role of analysis and intuition in regards to performance has spur contrasting outlooks in the present times.
+To begin, resulting from the dualities that have surfaced with the shifting function of musical notation, the role of analysis and intuition in regards to performance has spurred contrasting outlooks in the present times.
 On one side of the debate, the doctrinaire thought requires the performers to not only remain subservient to notation, but also make their interpretations subservient to the findings of rigorous analysis, whereby “every analytical finding has an implication for performance” (Berry, 1989: 44).
-Moreover, there are authors such as Narmour (1988: 319 and 340) who further argue for ‘theoretical and analytical competence’, insisting that ‘many negative consequences’ can arise if ‘formal relations are not properly analyzed by the performer.’
-Unlike their crude suggestion that an interpretation can be ‘correct’ or ‘incorrect’ depending on the analysis carried out by the performer, there is a more practical standpoint that questions the methodological rigidity that is often attached to analysis, as well as its assumption that there is an absolute transparency between conception and action, in which “every aspect of his or her [performer’s] understanding of music finds an outlet in the performance itself.”
+Moreover, there are authors, such as Narmour (1988: 319 and 340), who further argue for ‘theoretical and analytical competence’, insisting that ‘many negative consequences’ can arise if “formal relations are not properly analyzed by the performer.”
+Unlike their crude suggestions that an interpretation can be ‘correct’ or ‘incorrect’ depending on the analysis carried out by the performer, there is a more practical standpoint that questions the methodological rigidity that is often attached to analysis, as well as its assumption that there is an absolute transparency between conception and action, in which “every aspect of his or her [performer’s] understanding of music finds an outlet in the performance itself.”
 (Clarke, 2002: 64)

 Along with establishing how the performer’s analysis differs from the theoretical analysis, Rink (2002: 36) coined the term ‘informed intuition’, acknowledging the importance of intuition in the interpretative process, which is not only ignored by the formalism and the idealism of the doctrinaire thought, but also taken to be ‘out of the blue’.
 Instead, informed intuition situates the intuition within the considerable body of knowledge and experience that the performer in the Western classical concert tradition possesses.
 In this way, the more rigorous analytical elements are seen to be “incorporated within a larger synthesis influenced by considerations of style… genre, performance tradition, technique, instrument … as well as performer’s individual artistic prerogatives” (39), being assimilated into the ongoing evolution of a performance, and being parallel to the practical demands and conception of the musical material.